ST. LOUIS, MISSOURI TRUCK ACCIDENT LAWYERS

 - How can I get compensation for my injuries?

 The trucking company’s insurance provider may offer you a settlement after the accident, but it’s usually not enough to pay for all of your accident-related expenses.
-At Cofman Townsley, our truck accident lawyers can file a claim for damages and help you get the maximum amount of compensation for your medical bills and lost wages.
+At Cofman Townsley, our Missouri tractor-trailer accident lawyers can file a claim for damages and help you get the maximum amount of compensation for your medical bills and lost wages.

 - How long do I have to file a claim on a truck accident?